 Health Risks of Prolonged Exposure

 While researchers aren’t sure why artificial blue light exposure is so harmful to your health, they know it negatively effects hormones in the body.
-Repetitive exposure does lower melatonin level in the body which affects the immune system and sleep cycles.
+Repetitive exposure does lower melatonin level in the body which affects the immune system and natural sleep cycles.

 This is how it works: